Baseball returns, Oakland A’s open their season against Houston Astros

 But above all, fans were appreciative and happy to have the chance to boo the Houston Astros and thrilled to be once again experiencing Oakland A’s baseball in the home of the green and gold.

 “Oh my gosh, we’re so excited.
 I’m so excited.
 I have so missed this.
-And we can watch it on TV but it’s just not the same and it’s so cool to be here,” one fan said.
+And we can watch it on TV but it’s just not the same and it’s so cool to be here,” Robin Neumeier said.

+The vaccination site in the coliseum North Lot is run by FEMA and is by appointment only.